RTEMS/rtems-docs/user/bsps/arm/xilinx-zynqmp-rpu.rst

 generation since the provided Cortex-R5 u-boot is highly limited and has no network or MMC/SD access.

-Note that if the RPU image is started by the Cortex-A53 u-boot, the BSP configuration must be updated to move ZYNQMP_RPU_RAM_INT_0_ORIGIN and ZYNQMP_RPU_RAM_INT_1_ORIGIN into DDR since the TCMs are not directly available to the Cortex-A53 cores at their Cortex-R5 internal addresses.
-Alternatively, those sections could be copied to the TCMs using their global addresses, but this must be done using additional commands within u-boot.
-If this is not taken into account, the Cortex-R5 CPU will fail to boot correctly since execution will jump into uninitialized TCM.
+Note that if the RPU image is started by the Cortex-A53 u-boot, the program sections located at ZYNQMP_RPU_RAM_INT_0_ORIGIN and ZYNQMP_RPU_RAM_INT_1_ORIGIN must be manually relocated from DDR to TCM since the TCMs are not directly available to the Cortex-A53 cores at their Cortex-R5 internal addresses.
+This can be accomplished by disabling dcache in u-boot and using u-boot's "cp" command.
+Once this is done, the program can be started at 0x0 by using u-boot's "cpu" command to first disable core 4 and then release it in split mode.

 Hardware Boot Image Generation
 ------------------------------